-These pages are about osteoporosis and epilepsy in the UK.
+These pages are about bone health and epilepsy in the UK.
 If you are looking for information about osteoporosis and epilepsy in another country, please contact your local epilepsy organisation.

 Some people who take epilepsy medicines are at risk of decreased bone mineral density.
+This condition is called osteoporosis.
+It is a condition that can weaken bones, making them fragile and more likely to break.
+It can happen over a length of time.
 This information looks at why this happens, how you can protect your bones, and where you can find more information.

 What is bone mineral density?

 Bone mineral density (BMD) is a measure that shows the strength of your bones at a given time.
 Up to the age of 18 - 20 years, your bones increase in density and become stronger, bigger and heavier.
 This is possible by an ongoing process of growth and repair.
 By the time you reach middle-age, you will gradually lose bone strength, which could lead to a condition called osteoporosis.
-Osteoporosis is common in women over the age of 70, who take epilepsy medicines.
+Osteoporosis can happen at any age.
+But it is more likely in older people.
+It affects women more than men.
+It can particularly affect people who take epilepsy medicines.
 If you have osteoporosis, your bones are more likely to break.

 Am I at risk of having osteoporosis?